ka9cql/pifm/README.md

 >>> PiFm.play_sound("sound.wav")
 ```

-Now connect an 18 inch or so piece of plain wire to GPIO 4 (which is pin 7 on [the Pi Zero W header](https://cdn.sparkfun.com/assets/learn_tutorials/6/7/6/PiZero_1.pdf)) to act as an antenna, and tune an FM radio to 103.3Mhz
+Now connect a 19.2-inch (19-and-3/16 inch) piece of plain wire to GPIO 4 (which is pin 7 on [the Pi Zero W header](https://cdn.sparkfun.com/assets/learn_tutorials/6/7/6/PiZero_1.pdf)) to act as an antenna, and tune a 2-meter FM ham radio to 144.390Mhz

 from a [post on MAKE](http://blog.makezine.com/2012/12/10/raspberry-pi-as-an-fm-transmitter/?parent=Electronics) by Matt Richardson

-The antenna is optional, but range is reduced from ~100 meters to ~10cm without the antenna.
 The sound file can be 16 bit mono or stereo wav format.

 ### Play a stereo file:

 ```
-sudo ./pifm left_right.wav 103.3 22050 stereo
+sudo ./pifm left_right.wav 144.390 22050 stereo

 # Example command lines
 # play an MP3